 While many blockchains only store transaction details, it’s possible to store all kinds of data on a blockchain: medical records, secure messages, smart contracts, and more.

 It’s also possible to build your own blockchain, even one that’s private—provided you have enough nodes to run it.
-You could remove encryption, changes the rules, or decentralize it.
+You could remove encryption, changes the rules, or centralize it.

-Many would argue that these changes would mean the system is no longer blockchain, but therein lies the problem: with no formal specification or definition of “blockchain,” there’s no governance of the word.
-Many blockchain projects exist solely to scam people.
+Many would argue that these changes would mean the system is no longer blockchain, but therein lies the problem: with no formal specification or definition of “blockchain”, there’s no governance of the word.
+Some blockchain projects exist to scam people.
 Other blockchain projects piggyback off the blockchain name, using it to boost their bottom line with no real innovation.